 She is currently covering the Hong Kong protests: follow her on Instagram and Twitter.
 She is available for assignments and for on-air or radio spots – contact her here.

-Previously, she was the Asia reporter/producer for VICE News Tonight on HBO.
-She produced the special episode “Year of the Dog”, which won the Overseas Press Club of America prize for “best international reporting in broadcast media showing a concern for the human condition” in 2019.
-Prior to that, she worked at Coconuts Hong Kong, where she won the 2015 Society of Publishers in Asia Award for Feature Photography.
+Previously, she was the Asia reporter/producer for VICE News Tonight on HBO, covering everything from the Rohingya refugee crisis to the Chinese social credit system, from the assassination of Kim Jong Un’s half-brother to Chinese boy bands, and from the earthquake in Palu, Indonesia to the war on drugs in Bangladesh.
+She also produced the special episode “Year of the Dog” about migrant workers traveling home for Chinese New Year, which won the Overseas Press Club of America prize for “best international reporting in broadcast media showing a concern for the human condition” in 2019.

+In 2013, Jane Goodall appointed Laurel to be the ambassador for the Jane Goodall institute in Hong Kong.
 Laurel graduated magna cum laude from Georgetown University and played in the 2017 Rugby World Cup as a member of the first Hong Kong team to ever qualify for the tournament.

 Click here to contact her.